pawansharma09/coffee-house-sales-dashboard/README.md

 ![Dashboard Screenshot](coffee-house-sales-dashboard.png)

 ## 📊 Project Overview
-A comprehensive Power BI dashboard analyzing sales performance for a coffee house chain with:
+A comprehensive **end-to-end analytics project** for a coffee house chain.
-- Monthly sales trends 📈
-- Store location comparisons 🏪
-- Product category breakdowns 🍵
-- Daily/hourly sales patterns ⏰
+- The dataset was uploaded into **MySQL**.
+- Using **SQL queries**, key KPIs and insights were derived (Sales, Orders, Quantity).
+- These cleaned and aggregated results were then visualized in a **Power BI dashboard**.

+This project demonstrates the complete workflow of **data cleaning ➝ SQL analysis ➝ business insights ➝ interactive dashboarding**.

+---

 ## 🔍 Key Features
 - **Interactive calendar heatmap** showing daily sales